MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This document first describes the SVCB RR as a general-purpose resource record that can be applied directly and efficiently to a wide range of services ({{svcb}}).
-The HTTPSSVC RR is then defined as a special case of SVCB that improves efficiency and convenience for use with HTTPS ({{https}}) by avoiding the need for an {{?Attrleaf}} label ({{httpsnames}}).
-Other protocols with similar needs may follow the pattern of HTTPSSVC and assign their own SVCB-compatible RR types.
+The HTTPS RR is then defined as a special case of SVCB that improves efficiency and convenience for use with HTTPS ({{https}}) by avoiding the need for an {{?Attrleaf}} label ({{httpsnames}}).
+Other protocols with similar needs may follow the pattern of HTTPS and assign their own SVCB-compatible RR types.

-All behaviors described as applying to the SVCB RR also apply to the HTTPSSVC RR unless explicitly stated otherwise.
+All behaviors described as applying to the SVCB RR also apply to the HTTPS RR unless explicitly stated otherwise.
-{{https}} describes additional behaviors specific to the HTTPSSVC record.
+{{https}} describes additional behaviors specific to the HTTPS RR.
 Apart from {{https}}
-and introductory examples, much of this document refers only to the SVCB RR, but those references should be taken to apply to SVCB, HTTPSSVC, and any future SVCB-compatible RR types.
+and introductory examples, much of this document refers only to the SVCB RR, but those references should be taken to apply to SVCB, HTTPS, and any future SVCB-compatible RR types.

 The SVCB RR has two forms: 1) the "Alias Form" simply delegates operational